-If a member of staff suspects that a pupil is being forced into marriage, they will speak to the pupil about their concerns in a secure and private place.
+If a member of staff suspects that a student is being forced into marriage, they will speak to the student about their concerns in a secure and private place.
 They will then report this to the DSL.

 The DSL will: